It was a most profound statement — the one that hit the mark with Takahiro Omori.

 Simple statement, big meaning — that's what Tak has been seeking during the past seven years at IMG.
 Le Vine shoots straight with Tak — same as with any of the other athletes training body and mind at the Bradenton, Fla., facility.
 And, as with those stars of tennis, football, soccer, etc., she tells the Elite Series pro that sharpening his game means conquering self-doubt.
 In shallow water, Tak's a beast; but when the bite's deep, his confidence plummets.

 Moreover, he simply hates fishing lakes like Clarks Hill that have historically stumped him.
 He realizes negative assumptions impede his performance, but when it's just you and the trolling motor, the mind whispers.
 What are other guys doing?
 Should I relocate?
 Will I finish in the money?
 "After two hours with few bites, it's tough not to get distracted," he said.
 "That's why I need a mental edge — to stay focused on my game."
+Le Vine, a former collegiate soccer player, broke it down into a manageable plan:

 Such lessons have given Takahiro Omori a new and more confident outlook on his performance.
 "My goal is to bring the best of me — not just to win the tournament."
 In any outcome, he'll give himself credit for a job well done.